Upper Mountain Research Station

 The Upper Mountain Research Station is located in Ashe County.
 The station, which was established in 1944, consists of 454 acres at an elevation higher than 3,200 feet.
-UMRS hasa varied research program with the capability of producing approximately 50 acres of crops, including forage production for livestock.
+UMRS has a varied research program with the capability of producing approximately 50 acres of crops, including forage production for livestock.
 Additionally, Christmas tree and woody ornamental work is conducted on appropriate sites.
-A 105-foot wind anemometer was installed in May 2006 to measure the wind flow for Ashe and Alleghany County.
 UMRS is the only location in the United States that has a planted range-wide seed source of the Carolina Hemlock.

-The research program has expanded to include crops new to the higher elevations of this part of the North Carolina.
+The research program has expanded to include crops new to the higher elevations in this part of North Carolina.
 Crops currently being evaluated are strawberries, raspberries and grapes.
 Grants from the North Carolina Tobacco Trust Fund Commission are currently supporting both strawberry and raspberry production research.

 The stations maintains 33 buildings to support the research program.
 Among these buildings are five livestock buildings, three tobacco barns, a multipurpose buidling, shop, and office.
 Recent upgrades include livestock and wildlife fencing and a newly constructed bridge and livestock working facility.